syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     * Turn the sensor off with the switch on the side
 12. Walk the participant to the debriefing room, close the door, and debrief them.
     * Give them a debriefing form to read.
-    * Do not offer them a copy, but they can take one if they request one.
+    * Do not offer them a copy, but allow them to take one if they request it.
+    * Explain that there was never intended to be a discussion.
+    * Ask them whether they believed the deception, and if so, at what point.
     * Implore them not to tell anyone about the deception.
-    * Reference the Honor Code: e.g. "Building and maintaining a community of trust is one of the stated goals of the Honor Code.
-We are trusting you not to reveal the deception about the “discussion” to others, especially those who may take part in the Omnibus Project after you, as this is crucial to the eventual success of this study."
+    * Reference the Honor Code: e.g. "*Building and maintaining a community of trust is one of the stated goals of the Honor Code.
+We are trusting you not to reveal the deception about the “discussion” to others, especially those who may take part in the Omnibus Project after you, as this is crucial to the eventual success of this study.*"
-    * Ask them if they would like a copy of the informed consent to take home (blank copies are in the manila folder on the front desk, or in the data cave).
+    * Ask them whether they would like a copy of the informed consent to take home (blank copies are in the manila folder on the front desk, or in the data cave).
     * Let subjects know that at this point in time they can ask any questions about the experiment that they have just completed.
     * If there are questions, just try and answer them to the best of your ability but remain as vague as possible.
 For people who are really pushing to have questions answered that you don’t feel comfortable with, refer them to the contact information at the bottom of the debriefing form.
     * Thank them for their time and for participating in the Omnibus Project.